This article deals with fighting shields, from the low-tech to the future tech.

 2/ To increase your combat OV

-Furthermore it’s not uncommon to have Evasion (Must Wield Shield) APs but one AP above one’s standard OV.
+- For a well-trained fighter, Evasion (Must Wield Shield) is one AP above one’s standard OV.

 3/ The Shield Cover Combat Manoeuvre